8ta4/quest/README.md

 > How do I get to the next question?

-Press `Shift + j` for the next question.
+Press `Control + j` for the next question.
 This is inspired by the Vim command for moving the cursor down.

 > How do I get to the previous question?

-Press `Shift + k` for the previous question.
+Press `Control + k` for the previous question.
 This is inspired by the Vim command for moving the cursor up.

 > How do I get to the next unseen question?